-ABCDEFGHIJKLMNO PQRSTUNWXYZ-0123456789.
+ABCDEFGHIJKLMNO PQRSTUVWXYZ-0123456789.

-7.1.2 Tab Communication
+7.1.2 Communication Tab

-The Communication allows you to configure various network and transmission parameters.
-You can navigate to the other tabs Settings, Gallery and Languagein the left display area.
+The Communication tab allows you to configure various network and transmission parameters.
+In the left display area, you can navigate to the other tabs Settings.
+Gallery and Language.

-In the center of the screen, the following functions are available in different sections.
+In the center of the screen, the following functions are available in different fields:

 Parameters Explanation IP address Assign a new IP address to the sensor using this field.
 Subnet mask Change the subnet mask using this field.
 Gateway Change the gateway using this field.
 TCP/IP port for process communication Change the TCP/IP port using this field.
 The output strings are sent to the remote station (e.g., PLC) via this port.
-After making the changes, press OK to confirm your entries and reboot the system.
+After making the changes, you must press OK to confirm your entries and reboot the system.
 Output signal length Change the temporal length of the output signal using this field.
 Trigger delay [ms] Change the trigger delay using this field.
 Value range: 1 ms 255 ms Baud rate Change the baud rate using this field.
 Serial port Activate or deactivate the RS232 interface output.
-Digital I/O Trigger: Configure the input for the trigger. ext. flash: Configure the connection for the ext. illumination.
-IN5 / OUT3 can be used either as an external flash or a trigger.
-The software prevents inadvertent dual use.
-If you are using an external flash, the internal flash switches off.